salesforce/lwc-rfcs/text/0000-node-reactions.md

 For custom elements, a node that is appended to the document or one of its connected discendents is considered as connected.
 [Node.isConnected](https://dom.spec.whatwg.org/#dom-node-isconnected) offers the most reliable way to determine if a node is connected.

 ## Invariants
-1. A lifecycle event can occour multiple times for the same node.
-Every time the event happens, the registered hooks have to be invoked.
+1. A node can be connected and disconnected from the DOM more than once.
+Every time the event happens, the qualifying hook should be invoked.
+2. For a given node, more than one service can be registered to react to the same lifecycle event.
+In which case, each hook should be invoked in the order of registration(FIFO).
-2. Multiple hooks can be registered per lifecycle event for the same node.
-Duplicate hooks for the same event type, for the same node will be ignored.
+    2.1 Duplicate hooks for the same event type, for the same node will be ignored.
+For example, if a service registers the same connectedCallback more than once for the same node, the callback is invoked only once.
 3. Hooks are invoked synchronously.
 4. In case of an event affecting a subtree, nodes are processed in [preorder(or treeorder)](https://dom.spec.whatwg.org/#concept-tree-order).